Where is the Abingdon Ruritan Club located?

 (Coats, Hogge, Hartman)

-The Abingdon Ruritan Club recently received a plaque from the Gloucester County Parks and Recreation’s STAR program in recognition of the monetary support and the many volunteer hours provided over the years.
+The Abingdon Ruritan Club received a 2017 plaque from the Gloucester County Parks and Recreation’s STAR program in recognition of the monetary support and the many volunteer hours provided over the years.
 It was the first ever such award given by the STAR program.
 STAR, which stands for Sportsmanship, Teamwork, Attitude and Respect, is a recreationally based program for children with special needs.
 Club member and regular volunteer

 with STAR, Jimmy Hogge (pictured above, center) accepted the plaque on behalf of the Ruritan Club.
 John Coats, director of the County’s STAR program and John Hartman Jr. made the presentation.